ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 **Process**:

-Each of the three worker nodes in our cluster hosts an instance of `MongoDB`.
+Each of the three worker nodes in our cluster hosts a StatefulSet instance of `MongoDB`.
 All three instances belong to the same ``MongoDB Replica Set``.
 One of them is the Primary instance capable of performing both read and write operations (i.e., processing read and write requests); the other two are Secondary instances which can only carry out read operations.
-Thus, by default write requests are only sent to the Primary node for processing.
+Thus, by default write requests are only sent to the Primary instance for processing.

 ![](img/Database_Cluster_SetUp.png)

-When the failed worker node hosts a Secondary instance:
+When a worker node that hosts a Secondary instance fails:
+- That instance no longer receives any read requests.
+- Read requests are directed towards the Primary and the other Secondary instance.
+- Write requests are still only sent to the Primary instance.

-When the failed worker node hosts the Primary instance:
+When a worker node that hosts the Primary instance fails:
+- That instance no longer receives any read or write requests.
+- One of the two Secondary instances will be elected as the new Primary instance.
+- Read requests are sent to the new Primary and the only remaining Secondary instance.
+- Write requests are exclusively directed towards the new Primary instance.

-**Expected Output**: There is no changes in the system from the end user's perspective.
+**Expected Output**: There is no changes in the system functionality from the user's perspective.